 SPAIN, 1984, for the 450th anniversary of Anchieta's birth

 BRAZIL, 1984, for the 450th anniversary of Anchieta's birth

 BRAZIL, 1989, FDI cancel for Scott 2172, the 20th anniversary of the Padre Anchieta Foundation

 SPAIN, 1998, for the anniversary of the Padre Anchieta Retirement Home, Tenerife

 BRAZIL, 1997, Colégio Padre Anchieta, Rua Batista De Azevedo, 340 , Osasco, SP

-(not Jesuit but named for Ancieta) celebrated its 30th anniversary
+(not a Jesuit colleg but named for Anchieta) celebrated its 30th anniversary

-BRAZIL, 2009, for the aniversary of São Paulo's city hall, the Palácio Anchieta
+BRAZIL, 2009, for the anniversary of São Paulo's city hall, the Palácio Anchieta

 BRAZIL, 1985, postmark from Anchieta, in the state of Espirito Santo